stcorp/muninn/README.rst

 extensions (that contain namespace definitions) and product type extensions (that contain product type plug-ins).

-A namespace is a named set of product attributes (see section "Namespaces"_).
+A namespace is a named set of product properties (see section "Namespaces"_).
-Muninn defines a namespace called ``core`` that contains a small set of attributes that muninn needs to archive a product.
+Muninn defines a namespace called ``core`` that contains a small set of properties that muninn needs to archive a product.
 For example, it contains the name of the product, its SHA1 hash, UUID, and archive date.
+The core namespace also contains several optional common properties for spatiotemporal data such as time stamps and geolocation footprint.

-Namespace extensions contain additional namespace definitions to allow storage of other product attributes of interest.
-For example, an extension for archiving satellite products could define a namespace that contains attributes such as satellite instrument, measurement footprint on Earth, satellite orientation, and so on.
-An extension for archiving music could define a namespace that contains attributes such as artist, genre, duration, and so forth.
+Namespace extensions contain additional namespace definitions to allow storage of other product properties of interest.
+For example, an extension for archiving satellite products could define a namespace that contains properties such as satellite instrument, measurement mode, orbit number, file version, and so on.
+An extension for archiving music could define a namespace that contains properties such as artist, genre, duration, and so forth.

 A product type plug-in is an instance of a class that implements the muninn product type plug-in interface.
-The main responsibility of a product type plug- in is to extract product attributes and tags from products of the type that it supports.
-At the minimum, this involves extracting all the required attributes defined in the "core" namespace.
+The main responsibility of a product type plug- in is to extract product properties and tags from products of the type that it supports.
+At the minimum, this involves extracting all the required properties defined in the "core" namespace.
 Without this information, muninn cannot archive the product.